qojulia/QuantumCumulants.jl/docs/src/symbolic_sums.md

 nothing #hide
 ```

-The last set of equations are now in a numerical solvable form, that we can convert to an `ODESystem` as defined in [ModelingToolkit](https://github.com/SciML/ModelingToolkit.jl), which can be solved numerically with [OrdinaryDiffEq](https://github.com/JuliaDiffEq/OrdinaryDiffEq.jl).
+The last set of equations is now in a form, which can be convert to an `ODESystem` as defined in [ModelingToolkit](https://github.com/SciML/ModelingToolkit.jl) and be solved numerically with [OrdinaryDiffEq](https://github.com/JuliaDiffEq/OrdinaryDiffEq.jl).
 Furthermore we give each atom a different coupling strength `g`.
 This can now be done by using the [`value_map`](@ref) function to create a parameter mapping for the `ODEProblem`.
 In this case we give as coupling strength a vector with three different values.

 ```@example symbolic_sums